 You are here: Urology Textbook > Drugs in Urology > Meropenem

-Meropenem: Mechanism of Action, Side Effects and Dosage
+Meropenem: Mechanism of Action, Adverse Effects and Dosage

 Meropenem is a broad-spectrum beta-lactam antibiotic from the carbapenem group and is effective against a broad spectrum of both gram-positive and gram-negative bacteria.